-From serving squash and tomatoes grown on the campus farm to collecting food scraps at the dining hall for composting back at the college’s Cerridwen Farm, Green Mountain College’s Farm & Food Project is dedicated to closing the loop of the local food system.
+From serving squash and tomatoes grown on the campus farm to collecting food scraps at the dining hall for composting back at the college’s Cerridwen Farm, Green Mountain College’s Sustainable Food Solutions Project is dedicated to closing the loop of the local food system.
 The educational result is that students understand that the choices they make, even about a morning omelet, affect the farmers, people, and environment around them.

 Edible Garden Landscape

-From the White House south lawn to vacant city lots, more and more acreage in the U.S. is being devoted to vegetable gardening.
+From urban microfarms to vacant city lots, more and more acreage in the U.S. is being devoted to vegetable gardening.
 Whether it’s saving money in the face of a slow economic recovery, growing local produce to encourage healthy eating, or supporting the local agricultural economy, Americans are finding plenty of reasons to raise their own vegetables.
 Green Mountain College has moved the traditional home vegetable garden—often relegated to the backyard—in front of the Solar Harvest Center (SHC), a farmhouse purchased by the College in 2009.
 With the support of several grants, students and faculty completed the Lawn-to-Edible Garden Project which converted the SHC front lawn into a permaculture landscape of vegetables and perennial fruits.
 Lettuce, peppers, onions, tomatoes and many other vegetables grown in the 12 new raised beds will find their way to the plates of students studying in the Summer Farm Intensive Program on campus, and on the shelves of local food pantries.
 Blueberries, grapes, elderberries, and other small fruits will diversify the offerings in coming years.
 The entire installation was completed by students taking a semester-long Edible Landscaping course in a culminating week of construction and planting.

 Bringing the Lesson Home